The KLIN Group

 The KLIN Group is a Scottish property development, regeneration and investment company founded in 1988 by John Dick.
+The companies main HQ and offices are located in the Bonnyton area of Kilmarnock, East Ayrshire at Barclay House, the former offices of Andrew Barclay Sons & Co.
 The company today is a second generational family business, with Dick's daughter, Marie Macklin CBE, having been CEO of the company from 2003 until 2014, at which point she sold the company to Drew Macklin.
 Drew Macklin currently serves as a director of the company, having been appointed to the role on June 1, 2011.

 The KLIN Group has invested heavily in the regeneration of Kilmarnock town centre, including renovation and restoration work on the derelict Opera House building in John Finnie Street, having re-constructed the interior of the building following fire damage.

 History

 The KLIN Group was founded in Kilmarnock in 1988 by construction veteran, John Dick.
 During the 2000s, his daughter Marie Macklin took over the running and operations of the business as chief executive officer, which saw the company focus more on property development and regeneration work within Kilmarnock and East Ayrshire.
-In 2003, the KLIN Group was responsible for introducing Morrisons to a 12 acre site in Kilmarnock where they created Scotland's first Morrisons superstore.
+In 2003, the KLIN Group was responsible for introducing Morrisons to a 12-acre site in Kilmarnock where they created Scotland's first Morrisons superstore.
 The £60 million investment package included the restoration of the former Andrew Barclay Sons & Co. headquarters adjacent to the new superstore, as well as for the derelict Opera House building on John Finnie Street.

 The KLIN Group was one of the first private sector investors in the regeneration of the Tollcross area of Glasgow.
 The company completed several brownfield housing developments in the area which led the way for further third party investment.